 When it comes to the machete handle design, it’s best to pick a handle with a handguard or quillon for safety.
 There are also crossguard handles that prevent slippage and protect the knuckles from getting cut.

 We suggest picking a handle with a lanyard hole.
 By slipping a paracord in the hole and connecting it with your wrist, you can add an extra layer of safety.
 That way, the machete won’t slip out of your hands while using it for some fast action.

 A sheath is an indispensable part of any survival machete.
 It not only helps you to carry the tool safely but also protects it from the environment.
 Most sheaths come with loops or straps for easy carrying.

 Keep in mind, using a machete without a sheath is a huge safety risk.
 With a sheath around the blade, a sudden fall or slip won’t lead to an accident.

 A sheath should be durable enough to endure the elements.
-Materials like leather and nylon are the most commonly used.
-In addition, it should also have durable straps to hold the machete in place.
+This makes reinforced nylon sheaths a better choice than leather sheaths.
+In addition, a sheath should also have durable straps to hold the machete in place.

 That brings us to the end of this survival machetes review.